Land Ownership

 Domestic property, houses and gardens, takes up only about 5% of the land.

 However, landownership is a hidden political topic.
-In the 1970s, there was political discussion and academic research on the topic, but since then, land ownership and the redistribution of land has largely disappeared from debate.
+In the 1970s, there was political discussion and academic research on the topic, but since then, land ownership and the redistribution of land largely disappeared from debate.
+However, in the past decade interest in the issue has gradually increased.

 "The issues politicians do not discuss are as telling and decisive as those they do. ...the loudest silence surrounds the issue of property taxes.
 It is altogether remarkable, in these straitened and inequitable times, that land value tax is not at the heart of the current political debate."
 George Monbiot : "A Telling Silence - Why we need land value taxation".
 The Guardian 22 January 2013